KaikaiSong99/study/public/trajectory-vis-study-test/assets/background.md

 t-Distributed Stochastic Neighbor Embedding (t-SNE) is a dimensionality reduction technique commonly used to transform high-dimensional data into 2 dimensions and visualized in 2D scatterplots, allowing users to analyze the relationship between data points.
-The reason why t-SNE works is that points that are close to each other in high dimensions are also close in 2D after its processing.
+The reason why t-SNE works is that points that are close to each other in high dimensions are also close in 2D after its processing, so users can analyze relationship between high dimensional data points by just looking at neighbouring points in 2D.
 We call the 2D results a _embedding_. t-SNE runs iteratively during which the embedding is optimized.